ellemiekevankints/LunarNRM-Blender-Models/README.md

   - Python scripts: Embedded in the Blender file to generate cameras and render images.

 - `Moonscape_Origin_Orbital/`
-  - `.blend` file: A lunar crater model with 20 orbital cameras positioned 617 km above the crater.
+  - `.blend` file: A lunar crater model with 20 orbital cameras positioned 617 km above the surface.
   - `.ply` file: The 3D model of the crater.
   - `.json` file: Contains the intrinsic and extrinsic camera information for the scene.
   - Python scripts: Embedded in the Blender file to generate cameras and render images.